Lump Sum or Regular Investing? What to Do with a Windfall in Ireland

 The psychology: why DCA feels safer

-Imagine you receive €50,000 from the sale of a property and invest it all in VWCE on a Monday.
+Imagine you receive €50,000 from the sale of a property and invest it all in VWCE (the Vanguard FTSE All-World UCITS ETF — the most popular global equity fund among Irish investors) on a Monday.
 By Friday, markets have fallen 8%.
 You've lost €4,000 on paper in five days.
 This experience — even if temporary — is viscerally unpleasant and can trigger poor decisions: selling, switching strategy, or avoiding further investment.

 If instead you had spread the €50,000 over 10 months at €5,000 per month, the same 8% market fall in week one would cost you €400 — less psychologically damaging, even if the mathematically expected outcome over 10 years is similar.